Trump slams impeachment, lauds US economy at Davos forum

 Trump gave his legal team high marks after more than 12 hours of arguments on procedural motions Tuesday in which Republicans blocked Democratic efforts to immediately call witnesses and subpoena documents.
 But Trump said he wanted to see his aides, including former national security adviser John Bolton and acting chief of staff Mick Mulvaney, testify in the Senate.

-“Personally, I'd rather go the long route," he said, referring to calling witnesses in the Senate trial, before suggesting that there were “national security” concerns to allowing their testimony.
+“Personally, I'd rather go the long route," he said, referring to calling witnesses in the Senate trial, before saying that there were “national security” concerns to allowing their testimony.
+His administration is claiming “absolute immunity” for those aides, citing executive privilege.

-“I’ll leave that to the Senate," he said.
+“I’ll leave that to the Senate," Trump said on the question of witnesses.
 “The Senate is going to have to answer that.”

 A resolution passed early Wednesday by a party line vote allows the Senate to consider calling witnesses only after both sides in the impeachment trial present their cases.